muratkucuktepe/GIT-Cheatsheet/git_cheatsheet.md

 **- Pushing local branch A to remote branch A (if there  is no remote branch, it creates new)**
 ```
 // Pushing local master branch to remote
+// You do not need to be on the same branch.
+You can be on branch A and use command git push origin branch-B
 git push <remote> <branch>   // Common pattern: git push origin master
 ```
 **- Pushing local branch A to remote B**